j842-deprecated/old-install2/README.md

 With Docker Runner each docker image has the ability to configure the host appropriately, meaning that you can use simple discoverable commands (no manual needed) to use any compatible service.
-This configuration is flexible, with any options or custom configuration persisted within a docker volume container that can be managed for you.
-It also supports destroying the service, removing any stored data and leaving the host clean.
+This configuration is flexible, with any options or custom service configuration persisted within a docker volume container for that service that can be managed for you.
+It also supports destroying the service, removing any stored data and configuration and leaving the host clean.

-You can install one docker image as multiple different services with different configuration options, e.g. to run multiple minecraft servers on different ports.
+You can trivially install one docker image as multiple different services with different configuration options, e.g. to run multiple minecraft servers on different ports.

 Docker Runner tries to be Ansible friendly for automation (see [Exit Codes](https://github.com/j842/dr#exit-codes) below).